zgordon/gatsby-explained/the-book/00 - Table of Contents.md

-1. A High Level Overview
+1. An Introduction to Gatsby

    - What is Gatsby?
      - What is Core